About

 The surveillance apparatus will never be dismantled while those in power are insulated from its effects.
 When officials experience the same loss of privacy they impose on citizens, the political calculus changes.

 This isn't about revenge or vindictiveness.
-It's about creating alignment.
+It's about creating alignment—what we call Mutual Privacy.
 If surveillance is acceptable for innocent citizens, it's acceptable for public officials.
 If it's unacceptable for officials, it should be unacceptable for everyone.

 Public records are public records.
 This site doesn't hack, leak, or steal anything.
 We simply aggregate what government agencies have already deemed public information.